Manuel José Ossandón: Political career

 A self-described social Christian, Ossandón's platform has emphasized poverty reduction, increased quality of life, and anti-corruption.

 Ossandón decided to run for mayor in the rural town of Pirque, a suburb of Santiago.
 He won with 21.86% of the votes and became mayor in 1992.
 He was re-elected for the next term, garnering 64.52% of the vote.
 In 2000, he decided to run for mayor in the largest municipality of Chile, Puente Alto.
 He won with 45% of the vote, was re-elected in 2004 with 60%, then re-elected again in 2008 with 70%.

-Ossandón was elected a senator of Chile for the 8th Senatorial District in the parliamentarian elections of 2013, for the period 2014–2022.
-He ran for president in 2017, obtaining 27.6% in the presidential primaries (Sebastian Piñera won the candidacy with 57.5% of the vote).
+Ossandón was elected a senator of Chile for the 8th Senatorial District in the parliamentarian elections of 2013, for the 2014–2022 period.
+He ran for president in 2017, receiving 27.6% of the vote in the presidential primaries (Sebastian Piñera won the candidacy with 57.5% of the vote).

 Ossandón submitted 34 motions in 2015, the most of any senator that year.

-Ossandón was candidate to the primaries elections for the «Chile Vamos» coalition and the most popular candidate of the center right according to the CEP poll of 2016.
+Ossandón was candidate to the primaries elections for the Chile Vamos coalition and the most popular candidate of the center right according to the CEP poll of 2016.

 In May 2020, Ossandón contracted COVID-19 and recovered the following month.
 An opponent of same-sex marriage, he criticized President Sebastián Piñera for pushing the bill legalizing it in the Chilean Congress.

 Ossandón was elected a senator of Chile for the 7th Senatorial District for the period 2022–2030, and became president of the Senate on 26 March 2025.